-Marketers should in fact use market research techniques that are tailored to finding out more about their target, for ex., the purchase situation, what circumstances within customer’s environment could affect purchases and understanding local conditions that could impact purchase decisions.
+Marketers should, in fact, use market research techniques tailored to finding out more about their target, for example, their purchase situation.
+They should investigate what circumstances within the customer’s environment could affect purchases and understand local conditions that could impact buying decisions.

-Accordingly, segmentation consists of identifying variables through behaviors (i.e., knowledge of, attitude towards, and readiness to use a product.), psychographics (i.e., real people’s lifestyles, attitudes, self-image and aspirations), and culture.
-Most of these variables necessitate the marketer to analyze the customers in the market through primary research methods, like surveys, customer service, or hiring consultants to undertake research projects.
+Accordingly, segmentation consists of identifying variables through behaviours (i.e., knowledge of, attitude towards, and readiness to use a product.), psychographics (i.e., real people’s lifestyles, attitudes, self-image and aspirations), and culture.
+Most of these variables necessitate the marketer to analyse the customers in the market through primary research methods, like surveys, customer service, or hiring consultants to undertake research projects.
 Simply put: you will need data.

-The advantage of deeper segmentation is likely to be competitive gains over rivaling companies whose segmentation efforts were more superficial.
-To get access to such information marketers must be aware that they will spend a surprising amount of resources and time in order to collect data which customers are sometimes not so keen to share (Qualitative research is preferable because it showcases real stories that are the key to convincing stakeholders).
+The advantage of deeper segmentation is likely to be competitive gains over rivalling companies whose segmentation efforts were more superficial.
+To get access to such information marketers must be aware that they will spend a surprising amount of resources and time to collect data which customers are sometimes not so keen to share (Qualitative research is preferable because it showcases real stories that are the key to convincing stakeholders).

-Whichever approach you take to gain relevant data and segment your market, segments should be fashioned according to the following 6 characteristics: Identifiable, substantial, accessible, stable, differentiable and actionable.
+Whichever approach you take to gain relevant data and segment your market, segments should be fashioned according to the following six characteristics: Identifiable, substantial, accessible, stable, differentiable and actionable.

-1) Identifiable means you should be able to identify and measure customers’ characteristics, like demographics or usage behavior.
+- Identifiable means you should be able to identify and measure customers’ characteristics, like demographics or usage behaviour.

 Next you need to devise a marketing strategy.
-Given the current state of the economy, devoting time and resources to identify more targeted markets can help you maximize your marketing strategy.
+Given the current state of the economy, devoting time and resources to identify more targeted markets can help you maximise your marketing strategy.
 This process – knowing when and to whom to market your product or service – can result in much higher rates of return.
 No one can afford to target everyone.
 Small businesses can effectively compete with large companies by targeting a niche market.
 With a clearly defined target audience, it is much easier to determine where and how to market your company.